Consolidated Freightways: Restructuring and refocus

+CF Airfreight and Emery Worldwide

+In 1970, the Civil Aeronautics Board (CAB), a now-defunct Federal agency that, at the time, tightly regulated the almost all US commercial aviation, allowed CF subsidiary CF Airfreight to engage in air freight forwarding.
+The CAB had authority over air freight forwarders as so-called indirect air carriers.
+The US domestic air cargo market was deregulated at the end of 1977 by the Air Cargo Deregulation Act.
+The next year, CF Airfreight had grown to become the 10th largest US air freight forwarder.
+In 1983, CF agreed to buy Air Express International (AEI), a large internationally-oriented air freight forwarder in a deal that would have more than tripled the size of CF's air freight business.
+However, the deal fell apart later that year, in part because organized crime (which controlled New York City unions) attempted to extort money from AEI to permit the deal to go through.

+CF Airfreight tried a number of approaches to obtaining domestic air freight capacity.
+The first was Eastern Air Lines, the so-called Moonlight Special, where Eastern flew Airbus A300 aircraft on night flights with the underfloor cargo capacity dedicated to CF. Passengers were allowed carry-on baggage only and connection time in the Houston hub was 90 minutes.
+The program ran April 1985 to March 1987 and peaked at 12 A300s, ending because CF wanted to move the hub from Houston to Indianapolis, unacceptable to Eastern.
+CF replaced Eastern by contracting with freight airlines to fly into its Indianpolis hub.
+By early 1989, CF Airfreight had 15 large commercial aircraft flown by six contractors.

-On April 3, 1989, CF purchased Emery Air Freight Corp., and its subsidiary Purolator Courier Corporation.
-CF merged its pre-existing air freight operation, CF Air Freight, into Emery which it renamed Emery Worldwide.
+On April 3, 1989, CF purchased Emery Air Freight Corp. dba Emery Worldwide and its subsidiary Purolator Courier Corporation.
+CF merged its pre-existing air freight operation, CF Airfreight, into Emery.
 This division was union.
 However, Purolator carried significant debt meaning Emery as a whole was losing almost a day at the time of acquisition.
+At the same time, CF Airfreight bought a small freight airline and used it for the foundation for its own airline, Emery Worldwide Airlines.

 By the early 1990s, the Con-way companies were doing well, representing about of CF's revenue, and CF's long-haul operation, CF MotorFreight, was successful as well.
 However, they were dragged down by Emery leading CF to a company-wide loss of with a debt load of in 1990.

 As it had in the 1960's, CF again put in place new management and restructured and refocused the company in the early 1990s, this time with specific attention to the Emery division.
 The changes, including a complete restructure of Emery's overnight service, were successful at bringing Emery to a better financial position and by 1995 it was the most profitable company in the air freight industry.